Barachiel

-Barachiel (Hebrew: בַּרַכְאֵל Baraḵʾēl, "God has blessed") is one of the Archangels in Judaism, as well as Byzantine Catholic and Eastern Orthodox tradition.
+Barachiel (Hebrew: בַּרַכְאֵל Baraḵʾēl, "God has blessed"), also known as Barakel, is one of the Archangels in Judaism, as well as Byzantine Catholic and Eastern Orthodox tradition.
 He is the Archangel of Blessings.

 In the Third Book of Enoch, he is described as one of the angelic princes, with a myriad of some 496,000 ministering angels attending him.
 He is described in the Almadel of Solomon as one of the chief angels of the first and fourth chora.
-In Jewish tradition, he is often associated with blessings, the planet Jupiter and the Sephirah of Chesed.
+In Jewish tradition, he is often associated with blessings, the planet Jupiter, and the Sephirah of Chesed.

 Iconography

-In iconography Barachiel is sometimes shown holding a white rose against the chest, or with rose petals scattered on the clothing particularly the cloak.
+In iconography, Barachiel is sometimes shown holding a white rose against the chest, or with rose petals scattered on the clothing, particularly the cloak.
 The scattering of rose petals was to symbolize or represent God's sweet blessings showering down on people.
-In Roman Catholicism, Barachiel is depicted holding a bread basket or a staff, both of which symbolize the blessings of children that God bestows on parents.
+Barachiel is also depicted holding a bread basket or a staff, both of which symbolize the blessings of children that God bestows on parents.

 Patronage

 Barachiel's responsibilities are as varied as the blessings for which the archangel is named.
 Barachiel is also the chief of the guardian angels and it is written that Barachiel may be prayed to for all the benefits which the guardian angel is thought to confer if one is not praying to the guardian angel directly, but as an intercession.
 He is seen as an official saint in Byzantine Catholic and Eastern Orthodox tradition, in particular a patron of family and married life.
 He is also seen as the angel assigned by God to watch over converts (also called "adopted children of God") to assist them in their lives.
+He is also invoked as the special guardian of those born on Saturday.

 Barachiel is also traditionally associated with the month of February and the Zodiacal sign Pisces.
 He is also sometimes described as being the ruler of the planet Jupiter and the zodiacal sign Scorpio.